Popular Housing Markets in the Twin Cities

 A January report by the Star Tribune shows that due to the rising quest for expansion and lower prices in housing accommodation, homebuyers are exploring all the available housing market options near Minneapolis and Saint Paul.

-There are several parks in this city, as well as good public schools.
-Minnetrista is a small town with many families and conservative citizens.
-The median home value is about $477,800.
+There are several parks in this city, as well as good public schools and a small town atmosphere with many families and conservative citizens.
+The median home value is about $509,200.

-Cambridge is a town with a population of 8,774 in Isanti County.
+Cambridge is a town with a population of 8,774 in Isanti County along the Rum River.
 Living in Cambridge provides inhabitants with a good suburban atmosphere and most people living here own their houses.

 Cambridge is home to many families and seniors, and people are generally conservative.
-The median home value in this town is around $157,700.
+It’s a great town that focuses on community, usually having several parades, craft sales, fairs, and farmer’s markets.
+Cambridge is a blend of historical buildings and newer constructions, and has a good amount of commercial real estate as well.
+The median home value in this town is around $280,000.

 3. St. Francis

-Here is another town in the Twin Cities metro area with a modest population of about 7,652.
+Here is another town in the Twin Cities metro area with a modest population of about 8,142.
+It is located about 16 miles north of the city of Anoka, and just north of the Twin Cities and is located along the Rum River.
 St. Francis is in Anoka County, a place filled with residential homeowners.

 St. Francis boasts of standard public schools and a low rating in crime.
-The city also has a median home value of $214,500.
+This is another city with a blend of rural living and city living.
+It also hosts a variety of recreational opportunities, particularly canoeing and fishing.
+The city also has a median home value of $293,000.

 Another hot area where the housing market is booming is the town of Isanti.
-In Isanti, the average price per square foot was around 35% compared to the previous five-year average.
+Isanti is located in Isanti County, and is about 39 miles north of the Twin Cities.
+In Isanti, the average price per square foot is around 35% compared to the previous five-year average.

 In recent years, houses in Isanti have been selling on an average of 16 days from the time of listing.
-With a population of 5,749 and some good public schools, the local housing market is rising fast.
+With a population of 6,804 and some good public schools, the local housing market is rising fast.
+The median home value is about $190,700.

-Lindstrom is a small town with a population of 4,614.
+Lindstrom is a small town with a population of 4,442, located in Chisago County, about 35 miles northeast of the Twin Cities.
 Lindstrom inhabitants enjoy a minimal suburban vibe, and most people own their houses.

 Lindstrom is primarily populated by seniors, and its population is conservative, with a median home value of about $211,400.
 Lindstrom's public schools are known to be above average.

 Montrose is another interesting place to buy a house near Minneapolis and St. Paul.
-It has a modest population of about 3,182, and most people in Montrose own their homes.
+It has a modest population of about 3,775, and most people in Montrose own their homes.
+Montrose is surrounded by farmland, prairies, and lakes.
+It has a sparse suburban feel with above average schools.

 Speaking of which – houses are selling super fast in the city.
 The median home value in Montrose is $176,200.

-Stacy is a small town in Chisago County.
+Stacy is a small town in Chisago County and is located about 20 miles west of the Wisconsin border.
 It has a small but growing population of about 1,987 and most residents are homeowners.

 Are you looking for a reliable buyer for your Twin Cities home – and fast?
 At Bill Buys Houses, we buy houses regardless of the condition, and we can pay cash!